SkyAPM/go2sky/README.md

 **GO2Sky** is an instrument SDK library, written in Go, by following [Apache SkyWalking](https://github.com/apache/incubator-skywalking) tracing and metric formats.

-# License
-This software is licensed under the Apache License 2.0.
-See [LICENSE](LICENSE) file for details.

 # Installation
 ```
 $ go get -u github.com/tetratelabs/go2sky